w3c/wai-curricula/content/content-structure.md

 * Present examples of titles that describe the purpose of the page and then show examples of those that do not.
 Explain that page titles must describe the purpose of the page.
 * Show examples of page titles for pages that are part of a multi-step process.
 Emphasize how information about the current step is presented in the page title, as well as in other parts of the page.
 * Discuss different ways to organize information inside page titles.
 Explain that it is good practice to put information that is specific to the page first in the title.
 Emphasize that this supports efficiency of some assistive technology users as well as it helps everybody scan the titles.
-* Introduce accessible authoring tools that produce accessible markup for page titles.
+* Introduce accessible authoring tools that produce appropriate markup for page titles.
 Explain that some mobile user agents and assistive technologies may not display page titles.
 This is why some tools provide the information in the title also in the first heading of level one on the page.
 Explain that some tools may produce accessible content but may not be accessible themselves and vice versa.

 #### Ideas to Assess Knowledge for Topic